 When you zoom you decrease the quality so be prepared to move around yourself.

 Open backgrounds with plenty of space are better photography backgrounds for fast walkers.

 If I try to get in front the photographs end up blurry.
 By allowing space I can also position the land properly and of co take some more time when positioning the camera.

 Tip Three: Practice Everyday and Play With Light

 Don’t have a subject?
 Use yourself as one.
 Self portraits are difficult, you have to work with what you’ve got.
 You have to play with backgrounds, lighting and self timers.

-It’s like playing an instrument, if you practice everyday you’re going to get better.
-You might take a hundred terrible photographs and the one amazing one.
+It’s like playing an instrument, if you practice everyday you’ll get better.
+You might take a hundred terrible photographs but finally one amazing one.

 Don’t be afraid to make mistakes, that’s what creativity is all about.
-You’re not just going to buy a camera and become a photographer it takes skill, determination and patience.
+You’re not just going to buy a camera and become a photographer it takes practice, determination and patience.